CurveDocs/curve-resources/docs/en/crvusd/loan-concepts.md

 ## **Loan Discount**

 The `loan_discount` is used for finding the maximum LTV a user can have in a market.
 At the time of writing in crvUSD markets this value is a constant 9%, in Curve Lending markets this value ranges from 7% for WETH to 33% for volatile assets like UwU.
-Use the calculator below to see the maximum LTVs a user can have based on the `loan_discount`, and amplification factor `A` (with 4 bands, N=4).
+Use the calculator below to see the maximum LTVs a user can have based on the `loan_discount`, and band width factor `A` (with 4 bands, N=4).
 The formula is:

 $$\text{maxLTV} = \left(\frac{A - 1}{A}\right)^2 \times (1 - \text{loan_discount})$$